August 2023

 Dear Secretary Haaland:

-We are Japanese American and AK Native survivors of Minidoka, and descendants of survivors, who were wrongfully incarcerated during World War II.
+We are Japanese American and Alaska Native survivors, who were wrongfully incarcerated during World War II at Minidoka.
+We are joined by Minidoka descendants and allies.

-We respectfully ask you to protect the Minidoka National Historic Site and nearby Bureau of Land Management (BLM) lands from the proposed Lava Ridge wind project and future projects by designating an Area of Critical Environmental Concern (ACEC).
+We respectfully ask you to protect the Minidoka National Historic Site from the proposed Lava Ridge wind project by adopting the No Action Alternative in the Lava Ridge Final Environmental Impact Statement and by designating the greater Minidoka Area of Critical Environmental Concern (ACEC).

-If approved by BLM, LS Power’s wind project would desecrate sacred ground, dishonor the military service and sacrifice of Japanese Americans and AK Natives and reverse nearly 50 years of progress on our road to healing.
+If approved by the Bureau of Land Management, LS Power’s wind project would desecrate sacred ground, dishonor the military service and sacrifice of Japanese Americans and Alaska Natives and reverse nearly 50 years of progress on our road to healing.

 We have worked to rebuild our lives and overcome racial prejudice.
 Thanks to over twenty years of National Park Service leadership and bipartisan Congressional support, we’ve turned a place of trauma into a place for healing and enjoyment.